baoduy/hbd.astro-paper/src/content/blog/07-ks-hosting-longhorn-on-kubernetes.md

 ## What is Longhorn?

-Longhorn is a cloud-native distributed block storage system designed for Kubernetes, it is known for its lightweight, reliable, and open-source nature, which simplifies the process of adding persistent storage to Kubernetes clusters, making it easier to run stateful applications.
+Longhorn is a cloud-native distributed block storage system designed for Kubernetes, and known for its lightweight, reliable, and open-source nature, which simplifies the process of adding persistent storage to Kubernetes clusters, making it easier to run stateful applications.

-1. **Highly Available Persistent Storage**: In the past, adding replicated storage to Kubernetes clusters was challenging for ITOps and DevOps.
-   Many non-cloud-hosted Kubernetes clusters lacked support for persistent storage.
-External storage arrays were non-portable and expensive.
-   Longhorn addresses this by providing simplified, easy-to-deploy, and upgradeable 100% open-source cloud-native persistent block storage without the cost overhead of open core or proprietary alternatives.

-2. **Incremental Snapshots and Backups**: Longhorn includes built-in features for incremental snapshots and backups.
-   These features ensure that volume data remains safe both within and outside the Kubernetes cluster.
-   Scheduled backups of persistent storage volumes are made easier through Longhorn’s intuitive with a free management UI.
+1. **High Availability**: Longhorn replicates storage volumes across multiple nodes in the Kubernetes cluster, ensuring that data remains available even if a node fails.
+2. **Cost-Effective**: Traditional external storage arrays can be expensive and non-portable.
+Longhorn offers a cost-effective, cloud-native solution that can run anywhere.

-3. **Cross-Cluster Disaster Recovery**: Unlike external replication solutions that re-replicate the entire data store after a disk failure (which can take days), Longhorn allows fine-grained control.
-You can create a disaster recovery volume in another Kubernetes cluster and fail over to it swiftly in emergencies.
+3. **Disaster Recovery**: Longhorn allows you to easily create a disaster recovery volume in another Kubernetes cluster and fail over to it in the event of an emergency.
-   If your main cluster fails, you can quickly bring up the application in the DR cluster with defined recovery point objectives (RPO) and recovery time objectives (RTO).
+   This ensures that your applications can quickly recover with a defined Recovery Point Objective (RPO) and Recovery Time Objective (RTO).

 ## Longhorn installation